roshanprizak/ser5p-superenhancers-zebrafish/README.md

 ## Tools needed

-1. bowtie2 [build OK, alignment OK] [2.3.5.1 -> 2.4.2]
+1. bowtie2
-2. FastQC [OK]
+2. FastQC
-3. samtools [filtering slightly different. can 1.9 be installed? yes but filtering slightly different again!]
-[1.9 -> 1.12]
+3. samtools
-4. MACS2 [filterdup, predictd lsightly different but OK, same length predicted]
+4. MACS2
-5. deepTools [bamCoverage OK]
+5. deepTools
 6. bedtools
 7. pyGenomeTracks (requires Python)
-8. R
-	* ggplot2
-	* ggExtra

 You can either install all of these in a conda environment, or if you already have them installed, use those versions.
 We briefly outline the steps needed to put them all in a conda environment.